 - Bleeding, especially in open surgery.

-- Pseudoarthrosis where a false joint develops at the site of the vertebral fusion.
+- Pseudoarthrosis, where a false joint develops at the site of spinal fusion.

-The success rate for scoliosis or scoliosis surgery is about 70%, especially for those performed on children under 11 years old, as the possibility of complications is very low.
+The success rate of scoliosis surgery, or spinal fusion surgery, is around 70%, especially for those performed on children under 11 years old, where the likelihood of complications is very low.

-The cost of scoliosis surgery depends on many factors, including the method used in performing the operation and the patient's health condition.
-In addition, the quality of the devices available in the specialized medical centers may affect the price, as the cost of the operation varies from one hospital to another in Istanbul/Turkey.
-In general, the price of scoliosis surgery in Turkey ranges between 10-15 thousand US dollars.
+Scoliosis surgery costs depend on several factors, including the surgical technique and the patient’s health condition.
+Additionally, the quality of devices available in specialized medical centers may affect the price.
+Generally, scoliosis surgery costs in Turkey between $10,000 and $15,000.

-Although scoliosis can negatively affect your health, lifestyle, and appearance in front of people, it is not an inevitable fate that you have to live with.
-Many scoliosis patients have been treated in Turkey and regained their normal appearance.
+Although scoliosis of the spine may negatively impact your health, lifestyle, and appearance, it is not an inevitable fate that you must live with.
+Many scoliosis patients have been successfully treated in Turkey and are regaining their natural appearance.